Par Value Bond Calculator

 Why do bond prices move inversely to interest rates?

-What is Macaulay Duration and why is it important for bonds?
+What is Macaulay Duration and why does it matter?

-What is the difference between a bond's coupon rate and its current yield?
+What is the difference between coupon rate and current yield?